daedalusproject/Daedalus-Project-Docs/content/infrastructure/logging/daedaus-project-docs.md

 ### What we need to log

-These docs are generated using [Hugo](https://gohugo.io/), this wiki is a static site.
+These docs are generated using [Hugo](https://gohugo.io/), this wiki is a static site (here is the [repo](https://git.daedalus-project.io/docs/Daedalus-Project-Docs)).
 User requests do not trigger internal events like modern webapps.
 The only relevant thing to be logged is which visitors are requesting our page.

 ### Purpose